swkeep/keep-menu/README.md

 ```
     {
+        is_header = "pass "true" to disable clicking on this element @swkeep",
         header = "The Header, whatever you want to put", -- Required
         subheader = "The base of the text in the button",
         footer = "The bottom text on the button",